Zorro: Character motifs

-The character's visual motif is typically a black costume with a black flowing Spanish cloak or cloak, a black flat-brimmed hat known as sombrero cordobés, and a black sackcloth mask that covers the top half of his head.
-Sometimes the mask is a two piece, the main item being a blindfold-type fabric with slits for the eyes, and the other item being a bandana over the head, so that it is covered even if the hat is removed: this is the mask worn in the movie The Mark of Zorro (1920) and in the television series Zorro (1957–1959).
-Other times, the mask is a one piece that unites both items described above: this mask was introduced in The Mark of Zorro (1940) and appears in many modern versions.
-Zorro's mask has also occasionally been shown as being a rounded domino mask, which he wore without also wearing a bandana.
-In his first appearance, Zorro's cloak is purple, his hat is generically referred to as a "wide sombrero," and his black cloth veil mask with slits for eyes covers his whole face.
+The character's visual motif is typically a black costume with a black flowing Spanish cloak, a black flat-brimmed hat known as sombrero cordobés, and a black sackcloth mask that covers the top half of his head.
+Sometimes the mask is a two-piece, the main item being a blindfold-type fabric with slits for the eyes, and the other item is a bandana over the head so that it is covered even if the hat is removed: this is the mask worn in the movie The Mark of Zorro (1920) and in the television series Zorro (1957–1959).
+Other times, the mask is a one-piece that unites both items described above: this mask was introduced in The Mark of Zorro (1940) and appeared in many modern versions.
+Zorro's mask has also occasionally been shown as a rounded domino mask, which he wore without wearing a bandana.
+In his first appearance, Zorro's cloak is purple, his hat is generically referred to as a "wide sombrero", and his black cloth veil mask with slits for eyes covers his whole face.
 Other features of the costume may vary.

 His favored weapon is a rapier, which he also uses to often leave his distinctive mark, a Z cut with three quick strokes, on his defeated foes and other objects to "sign his work".
 He also uses other weapons, including a bullwhip and a pistol.

 The fox is never depicted as Zorro's emblem.
-It is used as a metaphor for the character's wiliness, such as in the lyrics "Zorro, 'the Fox', so cunning and free..." from Disney's television series theme.
+It is used as a metaphor for the character's wiliness, such as in the lyrics "Zorro, 'the Fox', so cunning and free ..." from Disney's television series theme.

 His heroic pose consists of rearing on his horse, Tornado, often saluting with his hand or raising his sword high.
 The logo of the company Zorro Productions, Inc. uses an image of Zorro rearing on his horse, sword raised high.

+Douglas Fairbanks, Tyrone Power, and Guy Williams used an epee dueling blade with a saber hilt.
+Antonio Banderas used a transitional rapier.